- Start Prepping

 Whether you are a seasoned hunter, target shooter, air rifle shooter, or a prepper, we will try to answer the question of how to sight a riflescope in just 8 steps so that you can remember how to do it, next time you need to zero in your rifle sights.

 It is hard to imagine an ethical and responsible hunter without an adequately sighted rifle.
 A hunter’s goal is to have well-placed shots that provide a quick and ethical kill.

 So of course, it is completely necessary to sight a rifle.
 That sighting-in process implies aligning the riflescope’s reticles with the bore of a rifle.

 In other words, this adjustment will help you to determine where the shot will strike at a known distance.

-Assuming that you have checked compatibility of your scope with a type and size of mounting rings and bases, as well as with pre-drilled holes or grooves on your rifle, scope mounting is carried out using a gun vice that can be helpful for following steps.
+Assuming that you have checked the compatibility of your scope with a type and size of mounting rings and bases, as well as with pre-drilled holes or grooves on your rifle, scope mounting is carried out using a gun vice that can help follow the steps.

 The next thing you must do is get the rifle on paper using the boresight technique.
 Bore sighting is a preliminary procedure and usually takes place within a close range of somewhere between 25 to 50 yards using a large paper target.

 While the bolt action and single-shot guns can be bore-sighted in an old-fashioned way by looking through the barrel, semiautomatics, pumps, and lever-action rifles can be sighted only with the help of a device called laser bore sighter.